tesseract-ocr/tessdoc/TrainingTesseract.md

 ```
 training/text2image --text=training_text.txt --outputbase=eng --fonts_dir=/usr/share/fonts  --find_fonts --min_coverage=1.0 --render_per_font=false
 ```
-A 'eng.fontlist.txt' will be created.
+A 'eng.fontlist.txt' file will be created.

 There are a lot of other command-line arguments available to `text2image`.
 Run `text2image --help` to get more information.